 The best thing to do here is to make sure that your garage door is always closed very firmly, and that you supervise your pup closely whenever he's anywhere close to that door.

 Many new puppy owners don't realize how dangerous anti-freeze is to dogs - even a few drops can kill.
 And it's by no means the only toxic item in your home.

 Last, but not least, when you want to puppy proof your home properly don't forget your yard/garden.

 If, like me, you live in the country he's also likely to come in contact with all sorts of bugs, snakes, toads and other wildlife plus see livestock, farm machinery and so on.
+If you live in the city, then he'll see (and hear) people, sirens, traffic, bicycles and other assorted urban landscapes.

-A lot of these things will be outside your yard and he'll want to see them all up close.
-Therefore strong fencing is a must!
+Good fencing is a must!
 Privacy fence helps as your pup can't see through it, so he's less likely to want to chase that cat, bike... or cow.

+Many plants are poisonous to dogs.. others can cause stomach upset, irritated skin or other issues.
 Some of the most common plants that cause problems include Daffodils, Lillis (of many varieties), Azaleas, Buttercups, Foxgloves, Hyacinth, Geraniums, Holly, Peonies,Tulips, Aloe Vera Plant, many varieties of Ivy..... the list goes on.

 I can't possibly print the names of all the dangerous ones here, so to get a comprehensive list check out this page ASPCA Toxic Plants List

 Garden chemicals can kill.
 It's not just the plants in your yard that can be a problem, remember the insecticides, pesticides and fertilizers I mentioned in the section on puppy proofing your garage?
 Well, they're dangerous when in your yard too!